Dressi123/cf_ai_learning_companion/README.md

 lets plan the integration of Workers AI.
 Lets start with a summarizer that takes the text that we stored in DO and summarize it.
 For now just write a dummy prompt and ill fix it.
 Setup a summaryService alongside it with a generateSummary method.
 I want to use the llama 3.3

+I have three content generation services (Summary, Flashcards, Quiz) that follow the same pattern but currently have "New Notes" buttons that just reset state instead of regenerating content.
+The backend already supports a force=true query parameter to bypass cache.
+Update all three tabs to:

+1. Change "New Notes" buttons to "Regenerate" buttons
+2. Add force parameter support to API service functions
+3. Call the APIs with force=true on regenerate
+4. Show loading states and success/error toasts
+5. Maintain the exact same pattern across all three implementations

+Make sure the solution is type-safe, follows the existing code patterns, and reuses the toast notification system I already have.